 - 1. Complete 140 hours of internship work. - 2.
 Maintain a blog of reflective writing (minimum of 12 posts for the semester). - 3.
-Participate in four scheduled online eCampus chats. - 4.
-Complete reading and writing assignments on the topic of portfolio keeping and presentation. - 5.
-Present a poster (or, if you cannot be there in person, a PowerPoint Slide Show) at the endof-semester PWE Exhibition. - 6.
-Produce an electronic portfolio of internship materials.
+Attend four scheduled meetings with ENGL 491A advisor and fellow interns. - 4.
+Complete reading and writing assignment on the topic of portfolio keeping and presentation. - 5.
+Present a poster at end-of-semester PWE Exhibition. - 6.
+Produce web portfolio of internship materials.